conda-archive/conda-recipes/qt5/notes.md

 Building a conda qt5 package is a slow process.
 Its a big package, and it takes a long time to even unpack the compressed source.
-Its also not possible for conda to use a git checkout, because conda caches a bare repository, almost all of the source exists as submodules, and conda tries to clone the submodules from nonexistent directories in its cache.
+In fact, it takes about as long to delete an old qt5 source directory and unpack a new one as it does to compile qt5 on a 48-core machine.
+Its currently not possible for conda to use a git checkout, because conda caches a bare repository, almost all of the source exists as submodules, and conda tries to clone the submodules from nonexistent directories in its cache.
 So we are stuck with the compressed source files.

 ## Packages needed to build with RHEL6